workgroupengineering/Documentation/misc/faq.md

 {% hint style="success" %}
 **Credits**

-Portions of this documentation were adapted from [https://github.com/dotnet/docs/](https://github.com/dotnet/docs/) licensed under [CC BY 4.0](https://creativecommons.org/licenses/by/4.0/)
+Portions of this documentation were adapted from [Dotnet docs](https://github.com/dotnet/docs/) licensed under [CC BY 4.0](https://creativecommons.org/licenses/by/4.0/)
 {% endhint %}